Luxury LA mansions threatened as fierce California wildfires rage

-An inferno engulfed the Los Angeles region Wednesday, forcing more than 200,000 people to flee and threatening thousands of homes, including the luxurious Bel-Air neighborhood dotted with mansions.
+LOS ANGELES: An inferno engulfed the Los Angeles region Wednesday, forcing more than 200,000 people to flee and threatening thousands of homes, including mansions in the luxurious Bel-Air neighborhood.

-Authorities issued a “purple” alert — never used before — because of the extreme danger with winds that could reach 80 miles an hour (128 kilometers an hour), severely limiting firefighting efforts.
+Authorities issued a “purple” alert—never used before—because of the extreme danger including winds that could reach 80 miles an hour (128 kilometers an hour), severely limiting firefighting efforts.

 “Yesterday it was further north, but this morning we woke up and it was east of us,” said Los Angeles resident Patricia Moore, 84, loading belongings into the trunk of her car.